xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

 # NetworkDataSourceAdapter
 The `NetworkDataSourceAdapter` is an adapter which provides the required methods to handle the network requests.

-First the `PageFetcher` concept should be introduced
+First the `PageFetcher` concept should be introduced.

 ## Page Fetcher
 The `PageFetcher` is used to fetch each page from the service.